RoL-project/bibliometric-analysis-rule-of-law/README.md

 - `stage_3_topic_modelling`

 > [!CAUTION]
 > We are not able to share the WoS files used in `stage_1_preprocessing.R` to create the bibliographic data frame.
-These are proprietary data that we were able to access using our institutional subscriptions, however, we are not authorised to release the data.
+Because WoS data are proprietary, we cannot redistribute records and, therefore, cannot guarantee strict data-level reproducibility.
+Clarivate's license prohibits the redistribution of WoS records, and full public data release is legally impossible.

-Nevertheless, you can easily reuse this code by replacing those files with yours.
-At the end of `stage_1_preprocessing.R`, we provide some lines of code based on the pins package to save a versioned file of the processed dataset.
+We were able to access WoS records using our institutional subscriptions, however, you can easily reuse this code by replacing those files with yours.
+At the end of `stage_1_preprocessing.R`, we provide some lines of code based on the `pins package` to save a versioned file of the processed dataset.
 This file can then be imported straightforwardly into `stage_2_descriptives.R` and `stage_3_topic_modelling`.

 ## Authors